 Even now, he is impressed by how effortlessly erudite she is.
 People are often surprised to find out she writes all her own books and her scripts for the show, after which they tend to gush about how “genuine” she is, how “authentic.”

 Emma Sloley’s work has appeared in Yemassee journal, the Tishman Review, Lunch Ticket, Structo, and the Masters Review Anthology, among many others.
 She is a MacDowell fellow and her debut novel, DISASTER’S CHILDREN, will be published by Little A books on November 5, 2019.
 Born in Australia, Emma now divides her time between the US and the city of Mérida, Mexico.
 You can find her on Twitter @Emma_Sloley and www.emmasloley.com

 Enter your email address to receive notifications for author Emma Sloley

-You have been added to the notification list for author Emma Sloley
+Confirmation link sent to your email to add you to notification list for author Emma Sloley